 Literacy Minnesota receives a grant from the AmeriCorps federal agency to manage and distribute AmeriCorps VISTA resources to eligible agencies.
 The host site provides the project vision, day-to-day management, progress reporting and supervision of the AmeriCorps member (Literacy Leader).
-Literacy Minnesota provides training, technical assistance, support and resources to the host site and Literacy Leaders through every stage of the project, and pays the AmeriCorps VISTA members' living allowance and other benefits.
+Literacy Minnesota provides training, technical assistance, support and resources to the host site and Literacy Leaders through every stage of the project, and supports AmeriCorps VISTA members in navigating service life and accessing benefits.